 As a funder, Credit Suisse hopes that the work we support will have a legacy beyond the immediate project beneficiaries.
 One of the goals of the partnership is therefore a research project that explores the impact of financial education on adolescent girls, taking into account contextual factors and the broader ecosystem on which program impact depends.
 The findings from the research project aim to contribute to the debate around financial education, by focusing specifically on girls but also recognising and taking into consideration the role of boys.
 The resulting recommendations are aimed at development practitioners and funders but should also be of interest to national policy makers.

 How did we do what we did and what did we learn?

 As a first step, the partners carried out a literature review of girls’ economic empowerment programs that address financial education to determine which intervention models are most effective.
 This is the first time (to our knowledge) that such a review has been undertaken.
-The key take-away from it is that to be effective, programs targeting financial education for girls must include non-economic elements, such as life skills education, sexual and reproductive health education or other elements which are determined by context – what is needed and appropriate.
+The key take-away from it is that to be effective, programs targeting financial education for girls must include non-economic elements, such as life skills education, sexual and reproductive health education or other elements which are determined by context as necessary and appropriate.
 The most robust programs were those that contained social (i.e. life skills) elements combined with financial.
 The research confirmed that programs need to address the specific context (ecosystem) of the communities where the program is being implemented.

 This review enabled us to come up with a Theory of Change which centres on holistic thinking in program design.
-The specific realities of beneficiaries’ lives need to be addressed through social components in order to deliver financial education most effectively – this was found to be fundamental to program success.
+The specific realities of beneficiaries’ lives need to be addressed through social components in order to deliver financial education most effectively.
+This was found to be fundamental to program success.